 In the spirit of Brandon Sanderson, I’ve decided to do a yearly “what happened this last year and what are my plans for the future” post on my birthday.
 It will cover the projects that were published that preceding year and what I’m planning on doing moving forward.
 Now, Sanderson has the advantage of having some fun alliteration in his “State of the Sanderson” title.
-I’m not as luck, so I’m going to call it “What’s Next for Nielsen.”
+I’m not as lucky, so I’m going to call it “What’s Next for Nielsen.”
 Which is funny.
 At least to me.
-As this is the inaugural year, it will income from July 2015 – September 2016, though the future will be from September to September.
+As this is the inaugural year, it will cover from July 2015 – September 2016, though the future will be from September to September.

 July 2015 – September 2016

 Number of published – 4 – Sands, Storms, Skies, & Resurgent Shadows